ibexa/documentation-user/docs/personalization/integrate_scenario_results.md

 [configured](configure_personalization.md), as an editor, you can embed the recommendations that come from the service, to show them to the end users.
-You can, for example, modify a Page to include a block that shows what Content items/products are recommended to end users when specific [scenarios](scenarios.md) are triggered.
+You can, for example, modify a Page to include a block that shows what content items/products are recommended to end users when specific [scenarios](scenarios.md) are triggered.
 One such example is the [Personalized block](../content_management/block_reference.md#personalized-block), where you can choose from a number of scenarios, but there are also other blocks that are tailored to display the results of scenarios